YNotPrimo/WatanabePrimo/README.md

 - 👋 Hi, I’m @YNotPrimo
-- 👀 I’m interested in Java, JS, Python
+- 👀 I’m interested in Java and Spring
-- 🌱 I’m currently learning ASP.NET, Angular
+- 🌱 I’m currently learning Angular

 <!---
 YNotPrimo/YNotPrimo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.